opena11y/fae/ubuntu-18-04-conf.md

 virtualenv --python /usr/bin/python3.6 venv source venv/bin/activate
 ```

+This will create a virtual environment named "venv" using Python 3.6 with the path of `/opt/fae2/venv` and activate that environment for that shell.

 You should then see something in your shell prompt, usually at the start of the command prompt line, like `(venv)`